valentinpopescu98/AQUAsoft-Internship/README.md

 * Job_Title varchar(45)

 Task 3:
+The new back-end task consists in creating an Express project that handles operations with multiple related databases.

 A new "Projects" table will be added to the existing database.
 Using this table, we will create:
 * 1 GET / queries route (extracting all elements from the project table),
 * 1 POST / mutation route (insertion of a new project),